lowlowd/WEALTHSIMPLE-BONUS/src/data/post/koho-fraud-protection-2025.md

 Your financial tool should do more than just facilitate transactions; it should protect you.
 KOHO is built with a deep understanding of modern security needs, offering proactive and user-controlled features that traditional banks are still catching up to.

 From the foundational safety of a prepaid system to the advanced protection of virtual cards and instant locking, KOHO gives you the confidence to spend, save, and live your life without fear.
-It's time to choose a financial partner that puts your security in your hands.
+It's time to choose Traveling soon?
+Learn more about [KOHO bonuses and security](/koho-referral-code-bonus) for peace of mind abroad.

-Want to get started with KOHO?
-[Get your KOHO referral code here](/) and unlock your **KOHO sign up bonus** today!
+Ready to start?
+[Get your KOHO referral code here](/) with **KOHO sign up bonus** code C4MNILZARC!